Information according to § 5 TMG:

 Ordered on (*): ____________________

-Name of the consumer(s): ____________________
+Name of consumer(s): ____________________

-Address of the consumer(s): ___________________________________________
+Address of consumer(s): ___________________________________________

-(*) Delete as appropriate.
+(*) Delete as applicable.